raul23/web-vuln-examples/Reflected_XSS/example2/README.md

 ### Attack Example

-In the vulnerable example, a simple HTML page (`hello.html`) allows users to input their username via a URL parameter (`user`).
+In the vulnerable example, a simple HTML page (`hello.php`) allows users to input their username via a URL parameter (`user`).
 The username is directly echoed back to the user without any validation or sanitization, making it vulnerable to a reflected XSS attack.

-Here is the vulnerable code (`hello.html`):
+Here is the vulnerable code (`hello.php`):

 ```html
 <!DOCTYPE html>